cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

     }

 This action first ensures that the user has tried to access an existing record.
-If they haven't passed in an ``$id`` parameter, or the article does not exist, we throw a ``NotFoundException`` for the CakePHP ErrorHandler to take care of.
+If they haven't passed in an ``$slug`` parameter, or the article does not exist, a ``NotFoundException`` will be thrown, and the CakePHP ErrorHandler will render the appropriate error page.

 Next the action checks whether the request is either a POST or a PUT request.
 If it is, then we use the POST data to update our article entity by using the